Bachchan (2013 film): Music

+The soundtrack was composed by V. Harikrishna collaborating with Sudeepa for the third time after Kiccha Huccha (2010) and Vishnuvardhana (2011).
+The audio was released by D beats.

 Release

 Theatrical

 The film made its theatrical release on 11 April 2013 on over 190 theatres in India.
 The film released in Dubai and other middle eastern countries on 18 April 2013. and also released in Germany and Australia.

 The Telugu dubbed version was released on 17 May 2014 in over 300 theatres.

 Marketing

 Actor V. Ravichandran released the teaser trailer on 31 May 2012 at Gold Finch Hotel.

 Home media

 The satellite and digital rights of the film were acquired by Udaya TV and Sun NXT for ₹3.33 crore.

 Reception

 Critical response

-Bachchan was appreciated for its the technical aspects, cast performances, action sequences, visual style and writing.
+Bachchan received positive reviews from critics who appreciated its technical aspects, Sudeep's performance, action sequences, direction and visual style.

-A critic from Sify rated the movie a 4/5 and concluded "Sudeep comes out on the top with his brilliant performance, both in acting and in action sequences.
+Sify gave 4 out of 5 stars and wrote "Sudeep comes out on the top with his brilliant performance, both in acting and in action sequences.
 When it comes to action movies, it could be one of Sudeep's best".
-A critic from Bangalore Mirror scored the film at 4 out of 5 stars and says "Shashank has shown conviction in the screenplay he created.
+Bangalore Mirror gave 4 out of 5 stars and wrote "Shashank has shown conviction in the screenplay he created.
 He manages to tell a story without action being too overpowering.
 If you enjoy action and surprises, look no further than Bachchan.
 Make sure the AC is working in the theatre though".
-A critic from The Times of India scored the film at 4 out of 5 stars and says "Sudeep has done a commendable job as Bharath.
+The Times of India gave 4 out of 5 stars and wrote "Sudeep has done a commendable job as Bharath.
 Parul impresses you with her excellent dialogue delivery and expression.
 Ravishankar is amazing as a villain.
 Music by V Harikrishna has some catchy tunes.
 Cinematography by Shekhar Chandra is impressive.
 All credit to Imran".